pghvlaans/wclock/README.md

 * sed (for installation)
 * gzip (for installation)

-These packages should be included on almost any Linux or BSD installation. wclock has been tested with Linux and FreeBSD.
+These packages should be included on almost any Linux installation.

 *Bug Reporting*